-Evaluate your company's existing safety program and record your findings.
-Identify ways in which safety affects your firm and provide reasons and recommendations for improvement.
+Identify ways in which safety affects your firm, then evaluate your company's existing safety program.
+Assuming your firm has room to improve, explain why and how; offer recommendations.
 Assuming one does not already exist, develop an outline for a comprehensive plan to reduce the number of injuries to personnel working for your firm overall, or in one of your firm's offices, regions, or service divisions.
 Review the draft outline with others in your firm and safety officers of other companies.
 Revise the outline as you believe appropriate.
 Submit the final outline to managers of your firm and report their comments.